brunorijsman/dske-python/docs/user-guide.md

 }
 </pre>

-Note 1: The master / slave terminology comes from ETSI QKD 014 version 1 and will be revised in version 2.
+The master / slave terminology comes from ETSI QKD 014 version 1 and will be revised in version 2.

-Note: At this point, the code assumes that there is exactly one SAE per client, and that the SAE-ID of the SAE is the same as the name of the client.

 ## ETSI QKD 014 Get key with key IDs